datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
-In the next box, you want to use the Past week in order to get the last seven days.
+In the next box after you click Date is, you want to use the Past week in order to get the last seven days.
 Choose the Past week and click done.

 ---